 have earned the first 10% of your final mark.
 For each one you fail, you

 Nota bene: if you fail your participation, this cannot be compensated

 b) A group assignment in which you develop a label to an exhibit at a

-c) An interview with a science communicator of your own choosing,
+c) A review of a science communication effort of your own choosing (an

 d) "TED-talk" in which you present the research you did (e.g. for your